The Different Types of Startup Valuations — and When Each One Matters

 If you want a deeper explanation, see our full guide: 409A Valuation Overview, 409A Valuation vs Preferred Share Price, and When to Update Your 409A Valuation.

-2. Investor (Preferred Share) Valuation
+2. What Is an Investor (Preferred Share) Valuation?

-This is the valuation most founders think of first —” the one announced after a funding round.
+This is the valuation most founders think of first — the one announced after a funding round.

 - During priced equity rounds (Seed, Series A, Series B, etc.)